jamsocket/jamsocket/packages/typescript/socketio/README.md

 Using the `SocketIOProvider` lets you use the React hooks in `@jamsocket/socketio`.
 It must be used in conjunction with `@jamsocket/server` and `@jamsocket/react` in order to properly access the session backend.

-<Callout>The `SocketIOProvider` must be a child of the `SessionBackendProvider` because it depends on the SessionBackendProvider's context.</Callout>
+The `SocketIOProvider` must be a child of the `SessionBackendProvider` because it depends on the SessionBackendProvider's context.

 ```tsx
 import { SessionBackendProvider, type SpawnResult } from '@jamsocket/react'